Here are the stadiums Manchester United are going to visit on away days in the 2022/23 season:

 Location: Highbury House, 75 Drayton Park, London, N5 1BU England

-Arsenal have been one of the fiercest rivals of Manchester United.
+Arsenal have been one of the fiercest rivals off Manchester United.
 The Emirates Stadium replaced the Highbury in 2006 as the Gunners’ home ground.

-The Emirates has, over the years, witnessed some exciting moments when the Red Devils have visited the stadium.
+The Gunners’ home ground, over the years, has witnessed some exciting moments when the Red Devils have visited the stadium.